saymrwulf/onnxruntime/notes.md

-2018-02-21T05:34:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2018-02-21T07:11:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2018-02-21T07:33:00 - Minor doc updates: linking to article on quantization (onnxruntime)
+2018-02-21T05:34:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2018-02-21T07:11:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2018-02-21T07:33:00 - Minor doc updates: linking to article on quantization (onnxruntime) 2018-02-21T03:18:00 - Implementing approach from a new paper read last night (onnxruntime)